strangeloopcanon/pliny-the-elder/README.md

 ### Prerequisites
 - Python 3.11+
+- LLM API key(s) for demos/tests: OpenAI, Anthropic, Google, or OpenRouter
-- OpenAI API key (only for LLM demos/tests).
-Smoke tests and stdio transport do not require a key.
+- Smoke tests and stdio transport do not require a key

 ### Install
 ```bash